bpleines/ansible-infoblox/roles/dynamicInfoblox/README.md

 The infoblox-client installed on the targeted localhost machine.
 Ansible v >= 2.5 for the infoblox modules and lookup plugin

-There is an existing dependency to manually create the reverse lookup zone- hope to resolve this soon

 Role Variables
 --------------
 Example nios_provider supplied below.
-This should be vaulted for production use
+This should be vaulted in /vars for production use

 ```
 nios_provider: